university-of-ant-solutions/development-standards.github.io/source-code-management/english-version.md

 $ git flow feature publish
 ```

-14. After finish the test, you should rebase your current branch with develop branch so that your branch is not far from develop branch.
+14. After finish the implement, you should rebase your current branch with develop branch so that your branch is not far from develop branch.

 ```
+$ git fetch origin
-$ git merge origin/develop
+$ git rebase origin/develop
 ```

 15. Confirm CI and automated code review passed on the pull request - if failed, put the story status back to `Started` on Pivotal Tracker and go back to step 11